PratikshaDPai/tripp/README.md

 # [Tripp](https://stormy-refuge-74791-ffd5288bd6f9.herokuapp.com/)🌍✈️

 **Tripp** is a travel planning app designed to make organizing your trips smooth and enjoyable.
 It allows users to plan their destinations, schedule activities, and manage travel logistics with ease.
 Born from a love of exploring new places and the frustration of scattered itineraries, Tripp brings everything into one simple interface.
+It is also *responsive*.
+Try it out on mobile!

 ---